google_counter

 • Shorter recovery – with fewer risks and complications, patients usually experience quicker recovery times after undergoing this treatment.

-Why Aquablation over TURP or Rezum?
+Why Aquablation over TURP or Rezum in BPH?

 While TURP has been the gold standard in prostate treatments for decades, the current rise of aquablation is challenging its supremacy.
 A recent study published in the Canadian Journal of Urology stated that aquablation for benign prostatic hyperplasia showed consistent results over five years, sometimes even bettering those of TURP, especially in men with larger prostates.